intelligent-username/Gradient-Descent/README.md

 With $\lambda \in [0, 1]$.

-We may also want to have two *separate* scalars, not necessairly within $[0,1]$ to make the regularization more extreme.
+We may also want to have two *separate* scalars, not necessarily within $[0,1]$ to make the regularization more extreme.

 ## Additional Hyperparameters/Techniques